adamvinueza/notes/gopter-notes/README.md

 finite-state automaton accepts a language.
 This is because you can specify the language using a property, and the property generates a whole bunch of arbitrary data you can use to build your confidence that the automaton accepts all and only sentences in the language.
-You can't exhaustively varify an automaton for all the sentences of most interesting languages, because most interesting languages are infinite, and the set of sentences not accepted by an automaton are also typically infinite.
+You can't exhaustively test an automaton for all the sentences of most interesting languages, because most interesting languages are infinite, and the set of sentences not accepted by an automaton are also typically infinite.
+But it's still a good idea to have a lot of (random) sentences in your language for testing, because then the automaton is working with real instead data instead of the toy examples programmers usually think up when hand-writing tests.

 I mention finite-state automata because I decided a few weeks ago [to implement finite-state automata in Go](https://github.com/adamvinueza/fsa), and to do so